konghyunsik7/OpenWeatherMap_API/README.md

 <h1>☁️🌞 Open Weather Map - API & JSon 🌡️</h1>
 <h2>Find out your current weather forecast!</h2>
-I created a Microsoft .Net 6.0 comsole application that calls the OpenWeatherMap API to check the current weather forecast by entering any zipcode!
+I created a Microsoft .Net 6.0 console application that calls the OpenWeatherMap API to check the current weather forecast by entering any zipcode!
 Here are the steps I took below to make this weather application happen:

 I created an OpenWeatherMap account to get a free API Key Add the NewtonSoft.Json Nuget Package to my Console App